can i add additional sensors to my home weather station later

 There are several popular additional sensors available in the market that can improve the capabilities of your home weather station.
 Some of these sensors include:

-1. Solar radiation sensors: These sensors measure the amount of solar energy received, providing valuable insight into the solar heat and radiation levels around your home.
+1. Solar radiation sensors measure the amount of solar energy received, providing valuable insight into the solar heat and radiation levels around your home.

 3. Lightning detectors: These sensors can detect the presence and distance of lightning strikes, allowing you to take appropriate safety precautions during thunderstorms.